Seven years after the terror attack on West Gate Mall, Nairobi, victims still bear scars of their brush with death.

 Coincidentally, the world marks the International Peace Day today (September 21) - the date Allu went through a life-changing ordeal that saw her find solace in preaching peace through tree planting under the Trees for Peace initiative.
 She has so far planted 2,300 trees.

-Allu said she derives motivation from the tradition of American troops burying tools of war and planting trees over them as a sign of peace and healing.
+Allu said she derives motivation from the tradition of American troops of burying tools of war and planting trees over them as sign of peace and healing.

 “The soldiers buried bows and spears but I want letters on the ordeal, to bury them and cover the holes with trees.
 I identify anger as the weapon of war on that fateful,” she said.

-Having signed up for Rotary Eco-Club, Allu plans to fly to Nepal as she journeys to becoming a peace ambassador by getting to the base camp of the tallest mountain, Mt Everest, in September 2021 in a campaign she terms as “conquering my mountain.”
+Having signed up for Rotary Eco-Club, Allu plans to fly to Nepal on a journey to be a peace ambassador by getting to the base camp of the tallest mountain, Mt Everest in September 2021 in a campaign she terms as “conquering my mountain.”